Crusty Cranberry Nut No-Knead Bread (Bakery Style at Home)

 This recipe relies on time rather than effort.
 The long fermentation process allows the gluten strands to form naturally without manual kneading.
 The hydration is key here; the dough is relatively wet, which, when trapped inside a hot Dutch oven, creates steam.
 This steam gelatinizes the starches on the surface, resulting in that iconic golden crispy crust while keeping the inside moist and tender.

 Slice this loaf while it’s still slightly warm and pair it with our pumpkin soup for the ultimate fall comfort meal.
+Remember, great bread making is about patience and precision – trust the process, and you’ll be rewarded with a loaf worthy of any artisanal bakery.

 Storage